 Introducing the Climate Action Gateway

 The Climate Action Gateway on F1000Research offers a dedicated publishing venue for all research relating to climate change, its causes, impacts, and potential solutions.
-The Gateway welcomes research in all related fields, from macro- and micro-climate studies, atmospheric science, and meterology, to climate change governance and policymaking.
+The Gateway welcomes research in all related fields, from macro- and micro-climate studies, atmospheric science, hydroclimatology, bioclimatology, and meteorology, to climate change governance and policymaking.

 Five reasons to publish in the Climate Action Gateway